mnot/I-D/link-hint/draft.md

 it.
 For example, the methods supported can be learned through the Allow response header field, and the need for authentication is conveyed with a 401 Authentication Required status code.

-In some situations, it can be beneficial to know this information before interacting with the resource; not only can it save time (through reduced round trips), but it can also affect the choices given to the code or user driving the interaction.
+Often, it can be beneficial to know this information before interacting with the resource; not only can it save time (through reduced round trips), but it can also affect the choices given to the code or user driving the interaction.

 For example, a user interface that presents the data from an HTTP-based API might need to know which resources the user has write access to, so that it can present the appropriate interface.